Archita93/portfolio/content/jobs/Vector/index.md

 **Applied AI Intern**
 _January - April 2024_

-- Managed 3 AI projects, increasing project efficiency by 35%
-- Streamlined development, deployment, and scaling of AI applications
+- Managed and operated 3 AI projects focused on streamlining the development, deployment, and scaling of AI applications for industry sponsors, resulting in a 35% increase in project efficiency
-- Fine-tuned NLP models to predict hospital readmission rates
+- Fine-tuned Natural Language Processing (NLP) models to predict hospital readmission rates, achieving a 20% improvement in prediction accuracy, which aims to optimize resource allocation and enhance patient care outcomes
-- Improved prediction accuracy by 20% for healthcare resource optimization
-- Developed multi-modal model using MIMIC-4 data for fairness analysis
-- Analyzed healthcare equity across age, gender, and race
-- Presented findings at CAHSPR Conference
+- Developed a multi-modal model using MIMIC-4 healthcare data for comprehensive fairness analysis, accounting for age, gender, and race, which contributed to more equitable healthcare outcomes and was showcased in an oral presentation at the CAHSPR Conference

 &nbsp; <!-- This adds a blank line -->